Do Root Canals Need to be Removed?

 - Root canal teeth have foreign material in the roots called gutta percha.
 Gutta percha is latex based and can contain metals, phenols and formocreasol.
 Needless to say, particles of these chemicals can leak out the roots and become immunological systemic irritants.

-- If an allergist or another doctor believes a root canal may be contributing to systemic illnesses such as Cancer, Lupus, Hoshimotos, Thyroid dysfunction.
+- If an allergist or another doctor believes a root canal may be contributing to systemic illnesses such as Cardiac, Cancer, Lupus, Hashimotos, Thyroid dysfunction.